 Nitrous oxide sedation is very safe and effective.
-Once the procedure is over the nitrous oxide will wear off fairly quickly, and you will probably be able to return to your daily activities.
+Once the procedure is over the nitrous oxide will wear off fairly quickly, and your child will probably be able to return to your daily activities.

-You will need to have a preliminary visit with your dentist to make sure that you are an eligible candidate for nitrous sedation.
-If you have been worried about your next dental visit its time to stop!
+Your child will need to have a preliminary visit to make sure that your child is an eligible candidate for nitrous sedation.
 Ask us about sedation dentistry and schedule your appointment today.

 Oral Conscious Sedation

 Oral conscious sedation is extremely safe and easy.
-It is much less expensive than other forms of sedation, and you will be able to talk and breathe on your own during the procedure.
-It also makes long or complex procedures seem shorter, allowing you to have all of your work done in a single visit.
+It is much less expensive than other forms of sedation, and your child will be able to talk and breathe on his or her own during the procedure.
+It also makes long or complex procedures seem shorter, allowing your child to have all of the work done in a single visit most of the time.
 As an added precaution a local anesthetic will be given to the area that is being worked on to ensure that there is no pain.
-You will need to have someone drive you to and from the office if you use oral conscious sedation for your safety.